-Sutler tokens in the Civil War solved a three-fold problem, effecting both sides in equal measures.
-Soldiers were paid in the field, in gold and silver coins, in denominations as large as possible.
-There was, as a direct result, a terrific shortage of small change.
-Johnny Reb or Billy Yank might then, on payday, exchange part of his private's rank $7.00-a-month salary for sutler tokens in the small amounts necessary to purchase the 5, 10, 25 and 50 cent items he was mostly likely to want.
+Sutler tokens in the Civil War solved a three-fold problem, effecting in equal measure, both sides.
+Because soldiers were paid in the field; because they were paid in gold and silver coins in denominations as large as possible; there was, as a direct result, a terrific shortage of small change.
+A soldier might then, on payday, exchange part of his private's rank $7.00-a-month salary for sutler tokens in the small amounts necessary to purchase the 5, 10, 25 and 50 cent items he was mostly likely to want.
 Thus regiments had, essentially, their own coinage, and a soldier might easily spend his money piecemeal, as he pleased.